Collection of Computer Science Bibliographies: History

 The collection was started in 1993 by Alf-Christian Achilles with a simple email-based interface and limited number of entries.
 One year later the first web interface has been made available.
 Since then the Collection was maintained by Achilles in his spare time.
 At the end of 2002 the maintenance has been handed over to Paul Ortyl.
+As of August 2023, the service has been discontinued, the URL (domain name) has been dropped by KIT and the user interest in the service was vanishingly small.